AckerlyXu/heima/articles/sql-database/sql-database-geo-restore-portal.md

 ---
-title: Azure portal:Restore SQL Database from geo-redundant backup | Azure
+title: 'Azure portal:Restore SQL Database from geo-redundant backup | Azure'
 description: Restore an Azure SQL Database into a new server from a geo-redundant backup using the Azure portal
 services: sql-database
 documentationcenter: ''